olegv142/esp32-bt-serial/README.md

 ## Alternative settings

 Pulling IO4 low while powering on activates alternative settings for baud rate and device name.
 It may be handy in case you need separate settings for flashing firmware for example.
 Note that in alternative mode hardware flow control is not used.
 Leave IO4 floating if alternative setting are not required.

+While in alternative mode the IO32 output is pulled high.
+Otherwise it is left in high impedance state.
+Such behavior is handy in case the alternative mode is used for upgrading firmware of the other MCU that is normally driving EN input.
+If alt mode output is connected to EN input it will keep ESP32 module active while upgrading firmware of the controlling MCU.

 ## Troubleshooting